amitkumarshaw393/amitkumarshaw393/README.md

                 width="28" /> What I currently do</h2></summary>

 - 🔭 I'm working on some secret stuff.
-- 🌱 I’m currently learning React and ES6.
+- 🌱 I’m currently working in Capgemini.
-- 💼 I’m pursuing a Bachelor's degree in Mechanical Engineering.
+- 💼 I’m pursuing a Bachelor's degree in Software Engineer.
-- 👯 I’m looking to collaborate on Web Dev Projects.
+- 👯 I’m looking to collaborate on FullStack Developer Projects.
-- 🤔 I’m looking for help with React.
+- 🤔 I’m looking for help with new Technologies.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [shawamit393@gmail.com](mailto:shawamit393@gmail.com).